chandra-sekar/chndr/posts/weeknotes-1.md

 - On the other hand, I got pretty excited by the announcement of iPadOS.
 I love my iPad.
 I convinced myself to get it last year thinking it would somehow lead to better productivity.
 I resolved to use it only for note taking and reading and ended up not at all using the device that much at first.
 I later got to really love it as a consumption device.
 It is probably one of the favorite things I own.
 - I installed the developer beta of iPadOS with a friend's account and now I am just playing with all the new features.
 Using a mouse on the iPad was pretty cool.
 - I also ended up getting a Dual Shock controller from someone on OLX.
 Looking forward to using it to play games more often on the iPad.
-- I am going to cut this update short because I am nearly out of time and Beeminder will charge me $10 if I don't post this now!
+- I am going to cut this update short because I am nearly out of time and Beeminder will charge me $10 if I don't post this now.